BANK OF AMERICA

-Moynihan leads one of the world’s largest financial institutions.
+Moynihan leads one of the world's largest financial institutions.
 Bank of America serves consumers, businesses of all sizes and institutional investors with a full range of banking, investing, asset management and other financial and risk management products and services.
-The company serves more than 52 million consumer and small business relationships with approximately 5,400 retail banking offices, 16,300 ATMs, award-winning online banking with 30 million active users and the number one mobile bank with more than 12 million users.
+The company serves approximately 51 million consumer and small business relationships with approximately 5,200 retail banking offices, 16,200 ATMs, award-winning online banking with 30 million active users and the number one mobile bank with more than 14 million users.

 Bank of America is among the world's leading wealth management companies and is a global leader in corporate and investment banking and trading across a broad range of asset classes serving corporations, governments, institutions and individuals around the world.
 Bank of America offers industry-leading support to approximately 3 million small business owners through a suite of innovative, easy-to-use online products and services.
 The company serves corporate, institutional and individual clients through operations in more than 40 countries.